 opensslbinary and parses its output, but it is much slower and less reliable).

-IVRE’s reference backend service is MongoDB, version 2.6 minimum.
-It is highly suggested that you use the latest stable release (the performances have improved quite a lot since version 2.6), or at least 3.2 (IVRE uses a hack for some operations when it connects to a server older than 3.2).
+IVRE’s reference backend service is MongoDB, version 3.2 minimum.
+It is highly suggested that you use the latest stable release (the performances tend to improve a lot).

 view purposes have an

 experimental PostgreSQL backend that can be used in lieu of

 view purpose has an experimental Elasticsearch backend.
 It

 can be used to create views accessible to other Elasticsearch tools,

 such as Kibana (see IVRE with Kibana).

 Please refer to the database servers (or your distribution) documentation on how to install and configure them.